-Extract from the Strategic Report for the year ended 31 December 2022
+Extract from the Strategic Report for the year ended 31 January 2024

-Our success requires the board of directors (the "Board"), its committees and senior management ensure the careful deployment of the company's capital and resources and the active management of relationships with the trading businesses we own and invest in.
+Our success requires the board of directors (the "Board"), its committees and senior management ensuring the careful deployment of the Company's capital and resources and the active management of relationships with the trading businesses we own and invest in.

-Throughout the year, the directors have performed their duty to promote the success of the company under section 172 of the Companies Act 2006, taking into consideration the issues and stakeholders relevant in complying with section 172(a) to (f), the methods used to engage with those stakeholders and the effect of such on the decisions and strategy during the year.
-Further information about the company's corporate governance arrangements is set out in the Statement of Corporate Governance on pages 5 to 7 of the directors' report.
+Throughout the period, the directors have performed their duty to promote the success of the Company under section 172 of the Companies Act 2006, taking into consideration the issues and stakeholders relevant in complying with section 172(a) to (f), the methods used to engage with those stakeholders and the effect of such on the decisions and strategy during the period.
+Further information about the Company's corporate governance arrangements is set out in the Statement of Corporate Governance on pages 6 to 9 of the directors' report.